LegendaryGene/IITK-Traveller/README.md

 ## Language Overview

 The book represents a memory tape which is an integer array(namely mem[]), of length 2048.
 The first three boxes represent 3 variables(namely mem_1, mem_2, and mem_3), which represent the indices of the array specified above.
 The last of the boxes represents a condition variable(namely cond), which can intake any integer value.
 The IITK landmarks will represent the supported commands.
 As per the language construct, the user needs to travel from one landmark to the other depending on the current value of condition variable.

 ## Language Specifications

 The construct of the language works in the manner that you visit various landmarks denoting different operations.
-Each statement of the langauge is described visually as: <br/><br/>
+Each statement of the language is described visually as: <br/><br/>
 <div align = "center"><img src= "./images/Readme_Image.jpeg" style= "height:500 px; width:500px"/><br/><br/></div>
-Therefore, one can think of a program as initialising a graph of operations by carefully manipulating the given variables(especialy the condition variable) and deciding the landmarks and their linkages such that finally the task is accomplished. (<em>ESC201 Flashbacks Intensify</em>)
+Therefore, one can think of a program as initialising a graph of operations by carefully manipulating the given variables(especially the condition variable) and deciding the landmarks and their linkages such that finally the task is accomplished. (<em>ESC201 Flashbacks Intensify</em>)

 ## Initializations